devbisme/Coulda-Been-a-Tweet/README.md

 ------------------------------------------
 ### Feb 10, 2023
 + [Here's](https://www.hackster.io/news/one-man-s-trash-is-another-man-s-compute-cluster-b6735c5d8385) the latest effort to repurpose old smartphones into a compute cluster.
 Unfortunately, the phones are loaded with the [Ubuntu Touch](https://ubuntu-touch.io/) linux variant and that isn't supported on any of the old phones I have lieing around.
++ A couple of pro-nuke articles about [uninformed fears of nuclear waste](https://zionlights.substack.com/p/everything-i-believed-about-waste-was-wrong) and [the nuclear renaissance](https://quillette.com/2023/02/09/the-dawn-of-nuclear-energy-abundance/).

 ------------------------------------------
 ### Feb 9, 2023